Mastering Threshold Training: How to Boost Speed and Endurance with Smart Pacing

 PhaseDistance (approx.)EffortNotes

-Main set20 min at threshold pace (≈ 10K‑15K race pace)RPE 7‑8, heart‑rate 85‑90 % max, stay in personalised Zone 3Keep a steady cadence; if you feel you’re slipping, check the real‑time cue and adjust
+Main set20 min at threshold pace (about 10K-15K race pace)RPE 7-8, heart-rate 85-90% max, stay in personalised Zone 3Keep a steady cadence; if you feel you’re slipping, check the real-time cue and adjust

-Cool‑down1 mi (1.5 km)Very easy, < 60 % max HRGradual slowdown, gentle stretch afterwards
+Cool-down1 mi (1.5 km)Very easy, under 60% max HRGradual slowdown, gentle stretch afterwards

-Tip: If you’re new to the zone, start with 15 minutes of the main set and add 2‑minute increments each week.
-The adaptive system will automatically suggest the new target pace as you progress.
+Tip: new to threshold work?
+Begin with just 15 minutes in the main set, then tack on 2 minutes each week.
+The adaptive system will flag your new target pace as you grow stronger.

 References